Natural Latex Mattresses; how to tell the real from the fake

 Sometimes you may see a stamp on the latex with the percentage blend such as the image below from one of our Fusion solid core latex mattresses as an example.
 This won’t be found on all latex as its only stamped on the end of rolls.

 Usually, there is only a handful of stamps per run or roll of latex foam this is to identify it from other blends.
 Once it has been cut into mattresses it can be hard to see quickly which blend it is.
 If in doubt always ask the retailer who should be able to tell you with confidence which blends it is.
-Not every mattress will contain this stamp, only those cut from the end of a roll the above image is an example of the end stamp used.
+Not every mattress will contain this stamp, only those cut from the end of a roll the above image is an example of the end stamps used.

 Yet again there is another marketing spin on latex with the ‘organic’ label piggybacking off the natural latex term.
-We would provide the following guidance when dealing with organic labels on Latex.
+We would provide the following guidelines when dealing with organic labels on Latex.
 We have yet to find any difference in material between 100% natural latex and organic latex.
 It is just a marketing tool to confuse and widen the market.

 We have already discussed how 100% natural latex is in reality 90-96% natural as other components are required.
-In the UK organic usually refers to pesticide free but again we have yet to find a supplier of latex that will state this claim.
+In the UK organic usually refers to pesticide-free but again we have yet to find a supplier of latex that will state this claim.
 We only refer to our latex as 100% natural and won’t use the organic label due to the confusion it brings.
 Organic latex is largely used as a description in the American bed market.

 A number of customers ask what blend Innergetic latex is.
 The answer to this is simple.
 We have no idea.
 In fact, no one within the industry seems to be able to say either.
 This makes us dubious.
 There have been ‘whispers’ it’s a blend of natural and ‘high quality’ synthetic latex but we can’t confirm this.